Setup

 cd {your assignment root directory} # change directory to the assignment repo

-cargo embassy init firmware --chip esp32s3 # create rust project in a subdirectory named "firmware"
+cargo embassy init firmware # create rust project in a subdirectory named "firmware"

 The resulting file structure should look something like: